lacie-life/Jellyfish-with-ComputerVision/Theory/Modern-ComputerVision-with-Pytorch/README.md

 4. Connect the truncated pre-trained model to a freshly initialized layer (or layers) where weights are randomly initialized.
 Ensure that the output of the last layer has as many neurons as the classes/outputs we would want to predict

-5. Ensure that the weights of the pre-trained model are not trainable (in other words, frozen/not updated during backpropagation), but that the weights of the newly initialized layer and the weights connecting it to the outpu layer are trainable.
+5. Ensure that the weights of the pre-trained model are not trainable (in other words, frozen/not updated during backpropagation), but that the weights of the newly initialized layer and the weights connecting it to the output layer are trainable:

-We do not train the weights of the pre-trained model, as we assume those weights are already well learned for the task, and hence leverage the learning from a large model.
+- We do not train the weights of the pre-trained model, as we assume those weights are already well learned for the task, and hence leverage the learning from a large model.
 In summary, we only learn the newly initialized layers for our small dataset.

 6. Update the trainable parameters over increasing epochs to fit a model.